Dataphile-ch/cube0/README.md

 Node selection in MCTS is done using different algorithms, including KL-distance and weighting nodes based on number of visits.
 In the Cube MCTS, a simple softmax() function is used to weight the candiate nodes.
 This can be tuned using the softmax "temperature" parameter, so there is no need for the additional logic from MCTS to balance exploitation vs exploration.

 Node playout or rollout in MCTS plays from the selected node until an end state is found.
 In the Cube space, this is almost impossible so the rollout function just looks 1 layer deeper and then the node with the best reward is back-propagated.
+In the latest version, there are multiple process running to evaluate the rewards.
 # Some Thoughts
 Is it actually possible to estimate entropy (the distance from a given cube to solved state)?